vacuus/quad/README.md

 Simply meant to demonstrate features I like

-Feel free to mention preferences in issues or use this code (so long as you mind the license)
+Feel free to mention preferences in issues or use this code in your own software (so long as you mind the license)

 \*originally forked from [8bit-pudding/bevy-tetris](https://github.com/8bit-pudding/bevy-tetris)
 ___

 TODO:
-* Fix the rotation system

-(long term)
-* Screenshots of running program
+* Implement a proper rotation system (no matter what I implement, at the moment I don't see a way to avoid copious amounts of hardcoding, which I'm loath to, so this will probably take a while)
-* Documentation
+* Add original features

 MAYBE-TODO:
 * Website

 NOT-TODO:
-* Cross-platform installation: Out of scope for this project
+* Cross-platform installation: out of scope for this project
 ___

 Licensed under the [MIT License](https://opensource.org/licenses/MIT)